Oasis Charitable Trust: Oasis Community Housing

 Oasis Community Housing delivers services for vulnerably housed and homeless people, in the North East as well as in South London.
 Annually it supports over 1000 people with housing needs.

 Oasis Community Learning

 Oasis Community Learning is a multi-academy trust and one of Oasis Trust's subsidiary charities.
-It has an UID of 4076 It acts as an umbrella group to govern the Oasis Academies which are schools classed as academies.
+It has an UID of 4076.
+It acts as an umbrella group to govern the Oasis Academies which are schools classed as academies.
 The first three Oasis academies in Enfield Lock, Grimsby and Immingham, opened in September 2007, with six more, two in Bristol, two in Southampton, two in Croydon and one in Salford, opening in September 2008.
 Since then, Oasis has grown to be one of the country's largest Multi-Academy Trusts (MATs) and is currently responsible for 53 schools around England; a mix of primary, secondary and all-through academies.

-The trust have guided forty schools out of special measures.
-Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
-And sometimes it’s a really long, hard, hard job".
-A few schools have been problematic for decades, according to Chalke.

-Oasis has a long-term strategy for enhancing the performance of its schools.
-Firstly it has devised a standard curriculum.
-Secondly it has invested in staff training, and thirdly, through its Horizons scheme it is providing each member of staff and student with a tablet.
+In 2021, Chalke said that the trust has supported forty schools out of special measures.